yorktronic/yorktronic.github.io/_posts/2016-7-12-turi-data-science-summit-notes.md

+---
+layout: post
+title: Live-blogging the 2016 Data Science Summit in SF
+---

-2016 San Francisco Data Sciece Summit Notes + Tutorials
+# 2016 San Francisco Data Sciece Summit Notes + Tutorials #

-This repo contains notes and tutorials from the 2016 Data Science Summit in San Franciso, CA, which was organized by Turi (formerly known as Dato, creators of GraphLab Create).
-A complete list of sponsors can be found <a href="http://conf.turi.com/2016/us/sponsors/" target="_blank">
-here</a>.
-Below are my notes from the conference.

 **July 12-13, 2016 @ The Fairmont Hotel**

+These notes along with the tutorials I worked on at the conference can also be found in <a href="https://github.com/yorktronic/ds-summit-2016">this repo</a> on my GitHub.

 ***Note: Turi was formerly known as Dato, creators of SFrame and GraphLab Create***